Please tell us about yourself

 The winner of the first student fellowship from the new Missouri School of Journalism Smith/Patterson Pulitzer partnership, Satam spoke to students in the Science, Health and Environmental Writing class recently about her past and future work.

 In her years since arriving in the U.S. in 2001, Missouri School of Journalism student Neeta Satam has completed a master’s degree in environmental sciences from Southern Illinois University, Edwardsville, worked as an environmental scientist and become a photojournalist who has visually documented rural America, Eastern Europe and Asia.
-Satam obtained her first master’s degree in geology in India and her second master’s degree in environmental sciences from Southern Illinois University.
+Satam obtained her first master’s degree from St Xavier’s college in geology in India and her second master’s degree in environmental sciences from Southern Illinois University.
 She will complete her third master’s degree when she graduates this month with a degree in photojournalism from the University of Missouri.

 Along the way, Satam has been awarded the School’s Duffy Grant to complete a project on the Sikh community in the Midwest.